Homelands Primary School

 - Moderate Learning Difficulty

-The SENDCo has responsibility for the day-to-day responsibility and operation of the SEND Policy and coordinates provision to support individual children at SEN Support or who have a Statement or Education, Health and Care Plan.
-Mrs Shirley Fowler is the SEND governor who provides a link between the SENDCo and the governing body.
+The SENDCo is responsible for the day-to-day operation of the SEND Policy and coordinates provision to support individual children at SEN Support or who have an Education, Health and Care Plan.
+Mrs Shirley Fowler and Mrs Carolyn Brend are the SEND governors who provide a link between the SENDCo and the governing body.

 What criteria must be satisfied before children and young people can access this provision/service?